-Behavioral therapy and counselling
+Behavioral therapy and counseling

 These involve talking sessions that help patients identify triggers, missing links, feelings, thoughts, and actions.
 It helps to improve clarity and manage the day to day challenges.

-Currently, some drugs like Cholinesterase inhibitors (donepezil, galantamine and rivastigmine) and memantine which improve communication and regulate signal transmission between brain cells, can give relief to many patients, but may not help in all, or may have limited benefit in some due to side effects.
+Currently, some drugs like cholinesterase inhibitors (donepezil, galantamine and rivastigmine) and memantine which improve communication and regulate signal transmission between brain cells, can give relief to many patients, but may not help in all, or may have limited benefit in some due to side effects.
 Often additional medicines to treat mental health conditions like anxiety, depression or agitation may need to be added when such symptoms are also present.

 Specific drugs for treating Alzheimer’s disease are still being researched actively.
 One such medicine called aducanumab, which targets and prevents the build-up of beta-amyloid plaques in the brain, has been approved by USFDA in June 2021.